adgoudz/dotfiles/README.md

 LINK: .config/git => ../dotfiles/git/.config/git
 ```

-Next, the include file is located in a package under `local/home/macos`, and I've chosen
+Next, `gitconfig.inc` is located in a package under `local/home/macos`, and I've chosen
 to symlink it in `.config/git` with Git's other configuration:

 ```